COS301-SE-2025/CRISP/UserManagementStory.md

 #### AC2.3 - Role-Based Access Control (Functional)
 Granular permission system with multiple permission classes:
-- System Admin permissions for platform-wide access
+- BlueVisionAdmin permissions for platform-wide access and management across all organizations
-- Organization Admin permissions for organization-specific management
-- Publisher permissions for threat intelligence creation/sharing
+- Publisher permissions for user management within their organization and threat intelligence creation/sharing
-- Verified User permissions for basic platform access
+- Viewer permissions for threat intelligence consumption only
-- Object-level permissions for STIX objects and feeds Permission inheritance and role-based restriction enforcement
+- Object-level permissions for STIX objects and feeds based on user role and organization Permission inheritance and role-based restriction enforcement

 ### 3. Session Management